MurphysLab/ADAblock/README.md

 ---------------------

-Code written for the analysis of line patterns produced from the domains of block copolymer thin films.
+Code written for the analysis of defects in line patterns produced from the domains of block copolymer thin films.
 Sample SEM images can be obtained from [https://hdl.handle.net/10402/era.41438](https://hdl.handle.net/10402/era.41438).

 The code is made available for use and modification under the "[MIT License](https://opensource.org/licenses/MIT)".